Beethoven / Dutilleux

 This was the first concert in a weekend series of three top quality String Quartet recitals in the LAC (Lugano Arte e Cultura).
-It was an unusually intimate event: the concert was not set up in the main concert hall, rather in the Teatrostudio in the remotest corner of the same, newly built complex (which also includes a major museum).
-Oddly / strangely, one needs top wait for the elevator to be unlocked (half an hour before the concert starts), then reach the fifth floor, then follow a rather long, windowless corridor, after a left turn, walk down another corridor of similar length, then take a staircase to reach the fourth floor and the Teatrostudio in the northwestern corner of the complex.
+It was an unusually intimate event.
+The concert was not set up in the main concert hall, rather in the Teatrostudio.
+That is a room in the remotest corner of the same, new building complex (which also includes a major museum).
+Oddly / strangely, one needs to wait for the elevator to be unlocked to access the fifth floor.
+This only happens half an hour before the concert starts.
+Then, one needs to follow a rather long, windowless corridor, after a left turn, walk down another corridor of similar length.
+Finally, a staircase leads to the fourth floor, and to the Teatrostudio in the northwestern corner of the complex.

 The Teatrostudio is a small, rectangular, high hall, with facilities (illumination, control room in the upper floor) for theater rehearsals.
-It looked like being windowless, though the lower part of half of the walls was covered with black curtains (in fact, there are windows in the distant, short side of the room, now covered with the curtains).
+It looked like being windowless.
+The lower part of half of the walls was hidden behind black curtains.
+In fact, there are windows in the distant, short side of the room, now covered with the curtains.
 Along the western, long side, there were four rows of chairs (72 seats overall, the two rows in the rear elevated by one step each).
-With concert lighting walls and ceiling partly disappear in the dark, the listener’s attention gets focused onto the musicians, creating a “community feeling” together with the musicians: an unusually intimate chamber music event!
+With concert lighting, walls and ceiling partly disappear in the dark.
+The listener’s attention gets focused onto the musicians.
+This at the same time creates a “community feeling” together with the musicians.
+An unusually intimate chamber music event!

 General Remarks on the Concert

 The artists formed an almost closed circle, with Ilya Gringolts at the left, Anahit Kurtikyan on the right, Silvia Simionescu (viola) in the rear left, and Claudius Herrmann (cello) on the rear right-hand side.
-Even though the instruments stem from a vast variety of manufacturers and were made over a time of 1.5 centuries, I felt that they formed an excellent ensemble, seemed ideally matched in their characteristics to each other.
+Even though the instruments stem from a vast variety of manufacturers and were made over a time of 1.5 centuries, I felt that they formed an excellent ensemble, seemed matching ideally in their characteristics.
 The ensemble exhibited an excellent balance.
 Only perhaps the second violin (Anahit Kurtikyan) may have been facing a very slight disadvantage, as she was playing towards the rear wall.
 However, in this small venue, this was hardly noticeable at all.

 In fast movements, the artists preferred a fluent, if not fast pace.
 Their technique, the coordination, the intonation, and the dynamic balance were essentially flawless across the entire concert.
 I was also very pleased to note that the ensemble observed all of Beethoven’s repeat signs.